-I’ve never mentioned this before, but several of our garden beds were started with the lasagna gardening method in my former gardens.
+I’ve never mentioned this before, but several of our former garden beds were started with the lasagna gardening method.
+Have you ever heard of this method before?

 It makes starting a new garden so much easier and you can do it for little to no cost, depending on the materials used.
+But you can also use this same method in between your plants to help suppress weeds in your existing beds too!

-Today, I’m sharing how to use the lasagna gardening method with these corrugated metal planters that I received from Gardener’s Supply.
-It couldn’t be more simple to do.
+Today, I’m sharing how to use the lasagna gardening method with my corrugated metal planters and it couldn’t be more simple to do.
+Learn how to sheet mulch with these simple tips.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)